 The rest of the paper is organized as follows.
-In Section 2, we give formal description of the clustering problem, review previous literature, and recall the PNN method.
-The branch-and-bound technique is introduced in Section 3.
-We first study the redundancy of the search tree in Section 3.1, and then present a method to generate minimum redundancy tree in Sections 3.2 and 3.3.
-A bounding criterion is formalized in Section 3.4 in order to cut irrelevant branches of the tree.
-Two suboptimal polynomial time variants are introduced in Section 4.
-Experimental tests are made in Section 5, and conclusions drawn in Section 6.
+In Section 2, we give formal description of the clustering problem, and review previous literature of optimal clustering.
+In Section 3 we recall the PNN method.
+The branch-and-bound technique is introduced in Section 4.
+We first study the redundancy of the search tree in Section 4.1, and then present a method to generate minimum redundancy tree in Sections 4.2 and 4.3.
+A bounding criterion is formalized in Section 4.4 to cut irrelevant branches of the tree.
+Two suboptimal polynomial time variants are introduced in Sections 5.
+Experimental tests are made in Section 6, and conclusions drawn in Section 7.
 The proposed branch-and-bound method was first reported in a conference [8], and the polynomial time variants later in [9].

-Fig. 1.
+Figure 1.
 Illustration of the PNN method as a search tree.